Fly to Oslo

 The National Gallery

-There’s the opportunity to see one of the world’s most famous paintings with none of the crowds you find at the Louvre or Santa Maria delle Grazie.
+If you visit Oslo, there’s the opportunity to see one of the world’s most famous paintings with none of the crowds you find at the Louvre or Santa Maria delle Grazie.
 Just remember, you'll see Edvard Munch’s “The Scream” at the National Gallery, and not the Munch Museum.

 The Viking Museum, the Kon-Tiki Museum and the Fram Museum